 Academic ethos calls faculty and students to treat all members of the learning community with respect.
 Toward this end faculty and students promote academic discourse and free exchange of ideas by listening with civil attention to all individuals.
 In the practice setting, students will practice safely and competently promoting quality care and best practice.
 Students will collaborate with others for improvement of care and advancement of professional practice.
 Students demonstrate commitment to ethical and professional practice by basing care and actions on current national standards and guidelines.
 Standards and guidelines students should be familiar with include: The American Association of Colleges of Nursing's The Essentials of Masters Education (AACN, 2011); The Code of Ethics with Interpretive Statements (2015).
-The FNP and PNP curriculum integrates standards from the Criteria for Evaluation of Nurse Practitioner Programs (NTE, 2016); Core Competencies for Nurse Practitioners (NONPF, 2014); The Consensus Model for APRN Regulation (2008); Tennessee Law Regulating the Practice of Nursing (2015, Rev.) and The Rules of Tennessee Board of Nursing for Advanced Practice Nurses and Certificates of Fitness to Prescribe (June 2015, Rev.).
+The FNP and PNP curriculum integrates standards from the Criteria for Evaluation of Nurse Practitioner Programs (NTF, 2016); Core Competencies for Nurse Practitioners (NONPF, 2014); The Consensus Model for APRN Regulation (2008); Tennessee Law Regulating the Practice of Nursing (2015, Rev.), The Rules of Tennessee Board of Nursing for Advanced Practice Nurses and Certificates of Fitness to Prescribe (June 2015, Rev.), and the TN Department of Health Pain and Addiction Medicine Competencies (2018).